How to Stop Oversleeping

 7. Avoid blue light before bed

-It’s fine to read before bed, but it’s best to avoid the use of phones, tablets and eBooks.
-Avoiding blue light from your electronic devices as well as distractions from your mobile notifications will allow you to ease into a deep sleep more easily.
-Blue light emitted from electronic screens can delay the release of sleep-inducing melatonin as well as increase our body’s alertness, resulting in a struggle to fall asleep.
+It’s fine to read before bed, but it’s best to avoid using phones, tablets, and eBooks.
+Avoiding blue light from electronic devices and distractions from mobile notifications will allow you to ease into a deep sleep more easily.
+Blue light emitted from electronic screens can delay the release of sleep-inducing melatonin and increase our body’s alertness, resulting in a struggle to fall asleep.

 8. Create an ideal sleeping environment